-Calibration methods for a measuring chain can be categorized based on different terms.
-They are of different types that include span and zero calibration, individual and loop calibration, formal and field system calibration.
+Calibration methods for a measuring chain can be categorized to include zero and span calibration, individual and loop calibration, formal and field system calibration.

-Individual instrument calibration is performed only on each of the links in the measuring chain.
-It involves decoupling the chain and working with each instrument.
+Individual instrument calibration is performed only on each of the links in the measuring chain by decoupling the chain.
 It requires applying inputs from a known source and obtaining the output at various data points.
 Loop calibration, on the other hand, is performed on the measuring chain as a whole with the advantage that it saves more time as the entire system is verified at once.

 Formal calibration is performed by approved laboratories where instruments used for official measurements are periodically calibrated, traceable to primary standards and certified.
 This calibration is performed under controlled temperature, atmospheric pressure, and humidity.
 In the chain, formal calibration is performed on the transducers, measuring, analyzing and computing instruments.